alphagov/govuk-design-system/src/styles/colour/index.md

 Use the [\_colours-palette.scss](https://github.com/alphagov/govuk-frontend/blob/main/packages/govuk-frontend/src/govuk/settings/_colours-palette.scss) file to find the values for colours along with their tints and shades.

-The [GOV.UK brand guidelines](https://www.gov.uk/government/publications/govuk-brand-guidelines) shows the full list of colours and swatches.
+The [GOV.UK brand guidelines](https://www.gov.uk/government/publications/govuk-brand-guidelines) shows the full list of colours and swatches.ur function)

 ### Add colours with the `govuk-colour` function